RoyRasugu/project/README.md

 ## Description

-This website is my portfolio with various sections like an about, experience which is the websites I've worked on and contact section.
+This website is my portfolio with various sections like an about, experience which is the websites I've worked on and contact section

 ## Livepage
 https://royrasugu.github.io/project/